ibm-cloud-docs/Cloudant/api/creating_views.md

 You can use arbitrary JSON values to influence sorting.

 When the key is an array,
 view results can be grouped by a sub-section of the key.
-In addition, when you issue a view or `_all_docs` request that specifies the `keys` parameter, the results are returned in the same order as the supplied `keys` array.
 For example,
 if keys have the form `[year, month, day]`, then results can be reduced to a single value or by year,